ia3andy/demo-decks/misc/htmx-demo-livecode-flow.md

 9. add `done()` put endpoint in controller
 10. add `hx-put` in the template

-We now have the beginning of a htmx app with a nice look and feel, it can easilly be deployed to a cluster
+We now have the beginning of a htmx app with a nice look and feel, it can easilly be deployed to a cluster.

+Let's mention `hyperscript` which allows to add really specific animations and behaviour without javascript.